 Other members of my family and friends have had similar experiences: where they have felt their identification as Aboriginal impacted negatively on the perceptions of the professionals treating them or their children.
 Where parenting integrity has been called into question or our children are seen to be automatically disadvantaged because of their heritage.
 Where we are guilty until proven innocent.
 The overwhelming experience is one where we are left feeling either degraded and judged or pitied and patronised.

 This encounter made me reluctant to take my children to the emergency department for any reason after that, despite the fact that I have a positive view of the healthcare system.
 So I can easily see how someone who has been disenfranchised or experienced racism in other areas of their life, could easily become distrusting of health care institutions.
 In addition, when someone is encountering a system they do not know particularly well, it would be easy to attribute how you have been treated to your race, rather than thinking that this is just how everyone is treated in a similar situation.

 National health guideline recommendations clearly encourage the use of standardised identification of Aboriginal and Torres Strait Islander clients in order to maximise the ability to collect reliable data about service delivery, service effectiveness and inform policies on healthcare strategy (Australian Institute of Health and Welfare, 2010).
 Nowhere in the recommendations is it suggested that a client’s identification as Indigenous should have a bearing on the treatment they are given and more specifically

 Presuming Aboriginality is associated with poverty and disadvantage is a flawed and disempowering stereotype.
-Although, disappointingly Aboriginality and poverty are often interconnected, they are not interchangeable.
-It seems there is a pervading discourse within the health care system, structures and policies that frame Indigenous people with the assumption of deficit and inferiority2.
+Although disappointingly Aboriginality and poverty are often interconnected, they are not interchangeable.
+It seems there is a pervading discourse within the healthcare system, structures and policies that frame Indigenous people with the assumption of deficit and inferiority .